owncloud/web-app-skeleton/README.md

    ```bash
    docker compose up
    ```
 5. Open your browser and navigate to `https://host.docker.internal:9200` to see your oCIS dev environment.
 The default user is `admin` with password `admin`.
-Your app is automatically loaded because it's mounted into the app folder of oCIS in the docker compose stack of this repository.
+Your app is automatically loaded.

 ### Develop Your App
 You can start developing your app by modifying the files in the `src` folder.
 The development server will automatically reload your changes as long as you keep a running process of `pnpm build:w`.
 In this setup you currently need a page reload to see your changes.